m-lm/taproot/README.md

 - Implement multi-word values
 - New commands (mset, mdel, stats, use)
 - Client-server interface via TCP sockets
-- Increased concurrency (real-time rotation & compaction, forked checkpointing, client write-locks)
-- Move from unordered_map to ordered_map or skip list data structure for sorted queries
+- Concurrent writes and log compaction
+- Implement own hash table
 - Data import and export

 This is not a comprehensive list of to-dos nor is it a full list of future plans; see [Future](#future).

 ## Future

-- Python driver
+- Implement skip lists for sorted queries
-- JSON document data modeling
+- Document data modeling w/ search
-- MessagePack serialization
-- Search queries

 ## Setup

+Currently, this project can only be run via the command-line interface; simply run `./run.sh` to interact with the main program or `./run.sh --test` to run basic testing defined in `tests/test.cpp`.

 ## Documentation